haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 <a class="prompt prompt-question">Do the identified residues form a well defined patch on the surface?</a>
 <a class="prompt prompt-question">Do they form a contiguous surface?</a>

-You may have noticed that the set of PyMOL commands above took slightly longer to execute compared to similar commend for E2A.
+You may have noticed that the set of PyMOL commands above took slightly longer to execute compared to the similar set of commands for E2A.
 This is because 1HDN is an NMR structure.
-Unlike X-ray structures, NMR entries often contain an ensemble of models - in this case, 30 conformers.
+Unlike X-ray structures, NMR entries contain an ensemble of models - in this case, we have 30 different conformers.

-You can display all 30 models in quick succession and in a loop using:
+You can display all 30 conformers, looped in succession, using:
 <a class="prompt prompt-pymol"> mplay </a>
 To stop the playback:
 <a class="prompt prompt-pymol"> mstop </a>

 HADDOCK is able to handle such ensembles by using each conformer in turn as a starting point for docking.
 We generally recommend limiting the number of conformers used.